Serengeti Pioneer Camps location offers a commanding view over the surrounding plains.

 In a small natural valley between the rocky outcrop and the main kopje lies the dining tent.
 Wooden poles hold up the ceiling canvas which is covered by a roof of shade cloth to help keep the interior cool.
 Canvas wall panels with large windows are rolled up to maximise the views or left down to keep out the weather.
 For breakfast and dinner guests are hosted at individual tables covered in white table cloths; at night these are lit by paraffin lanterns.
 If guests choose to have lunch at the camp, instead of a picnic as part of their game drive, then this meal is often served outdoors in a bush setting.

-Built over a gradual incline the Serengeti Pioneer Camp’s ten tented rooms each have a view, and the staggered layout allows for privacy.
-Suspended below a canvas ceiling and cooling shade cloth layer, the tent’s front canvas panels can be rolled up during the day and closed at night.
+Built over a gradual incline the Serengeti Pioneer Camp's 12 tented rooms each have a view, and the staggered layout allows for privacy.
+Suspended below a canvas ceiling and cooling shade cloth layer, the tent's front canvas panels can be rolled up during the day and closed at night.
 White material covers the ceiling and matches the full-length curtains, lightening the interior and balancing out the intensity of the dark coloured furniture.
 Soft neutral rugs, throws and cushions round out the effect.
 A tall shelving unit with curtained doorways at each end divides the bedroom from the en suite.
 The bedroom is furnished with a king-size or two queen-size beds, a small writing desk, storage trunks, chairs and a coffee table set with a sherry decanter.
 The bathroom has a flush toilet, shower and basin.

 Most travellers arrive at Serengeti Pioneer Camp with their own private safari guide and vehicle.
 It is also possible to fly into the Serengeti National Park and then join the camp's own scheduled game drive activities, led by the resident guides.

 Our viewSouthern and central Serengeti has traditionally offered travellers the choice of simple to very good mid-range tented camps and large multi-roomed hotels.
 The relatively new Serengeti Pioneer Camp joins a very short list of high-quality, fairly luxurious permanent camps now found in this area.
-If guests aren’t put off by some of the brazen colonial décor touches, then this tented camp is a great option for those seeking a little luxury.
-It’s well-positioned on the quieter outskirts of a popular and very productive wildlife area.
+If guests aren't put off by some of the brazen colonial décor touches, and slightly over fussy service, then this tented camp is a great option for those seeking a little luxury.
+It's well-positioned on the quieter outskirts of a popular and very productive wildlife area.

 Ideal length of stay: We recommend a stay of 2 to 3 nights at Serengeti Pioneer Camp, allowing you to explore the southern plains including the Moru, Simba and Maasai kopjies areas.